 Keith has received an AV Preeminent® Peer Review Rating by Martindale-Hubbell®, for the highest level of professional excellence for their legal knowledge, communication skills and ethical standards.
 Keith has also been recognized by The Best Lawyers in America© in the area of Corporate Law and has been ranked by Chambers and Partners in the areas of Corporate/Commercial and Corporate/Commercial: Bankruptcy/Restructuring Law, and ranked in the top 5% of practicing attorneys in South Dakota by Great Plains Super Lawyers in the areas of Banking, Bankruptcy & Creditor/Debtor Rights Law.

 A Sioux Falls native, Keith’s outside activities focus on his local community and family.
-He is currently a member of the Board of Directors of the Dakota Alliance Soccer Club, a non-profit corporation providing recreational and competitive soccer opportunities for local children.
-He has also volunteered as a soccer coach and basketball coach for his children’s teams.
+He has volunteered as a soccer coach and basketball coach for his children’s teams.
 In addition, Keith previously served on the Board of DakotAbilities, a non-profit corporation providing residential and vocational services to adults with developmental disabilities.

 - Trails Ease Bike to Work for Sioux Falls Lawyer Gauer

-- Observances on the Legal Ramifications of Justice Scalia’s Death
+- Observations on the Legal Ramifications of Justice Scalia’s Death

 - Security Interests in Insurance Proceeds